icopy-site/awesome-cn/docs/awesome/awesome-appimage.md

 - [wine32-deploy](https://github.com/sudo-give-me-coffee/wine32-deploy) - Creates AppImages for 32-bit Windows applications that can run on 64-bit Linux systems without multilib installed.
 - [AppImage For WINE](https://github.com/Hackerl/Wine_Appimage) - WINE-based AppImages and LD_PRELOAD based patches to launch WINE from AppImages.
 - [ferion11/Wine_Appimage](https://github.com/ferion11/Wine_Appimage) - AppImage for WINE 32bits from PlayOnLinux, an run on no-multilib systems.
-- [GameImage](https://gitlab.com/formigoni/gameimage) -  GameImage is a way to package up games with either Wine or an Emulator into a portable AppImage that could be useful for the Steam Deck.
+- [GameImage](https://gitlab.com/formigoni/gameimage) - Is a way to package up games with either Wine or an Emulator into a portable AppImage that could be useful for the Steam Deck.

 ### Deployment tools for Java applications